Appartement de Roses et de Vignes

 When all the work was done I was able to clean the floor and to bring it back to its original colour and shine with some products recommended to me by a French friend who remembered cleaning her Grandmother's floor (under her eagle, and very critical, eye).
 The antique unit that was to hold part of the work surface was sanded and painted and my husband then cut some very old marble to fit after first making shelving to hold the rest of the weight.
 Cutting marble is not easy, especially to an exact size, but he did it and the unit and work surfaces were united.

 While Peter did the tricky plumbing and wiring I painted chairs and made curtains utilising the wonderful hand made and embroidered friezes that are that were made and used in this region.
 I also managed to buy a frieze for the edge of the Landocienne fireplace, as is traditional.
 We could have removed the fireplace to give more space but it's such a wonderful feature we decided to keep it and put there a feature wood burner of the same era.

 The kitchen has been restored and decorated with love using antiques and collectibles but it is also eminently suited to modern life.
 There is a full size electric oven, a fridge/freezer, microwave and the best quality crockery, cutlery and glassware so that you can enjoy all the wonderful produce this region has to offer.
-The dining table seats four, so you can share a meal with friends, but there is also a cold box together with picnic plates and bowls if you would prefer to eat at the beach or river or down in the garden at the wildflower meadow.
+The dining table seats up to eight, so you can share a meal with friends, but there is also a cold box together with picnic plates and bowls if you would prefer to eat at the beach or river or down in the garden at the wildflower meadow.